If You Have Injuries, We Can Help You File A Claim For Damages

 Any insurance policy you can buy legally in Washington will have this basic coverage, but you will typically need to pay more if you want collision or comprehensive insurance, which are optional.
 We’ll go over some of these types of insurance in more detail below.

-- Uninsured/Underinsured Motorist: Many insurance policies also include coverage in case you’re hit by an uninsured/underinsured motorist (UM/UIM).
-This protects the insured person in an accident where the other driver does not have insurance, or does not have enough insurance to pay out for damages.
+- Uninsured/underinsured motorist: Many insurance policies also include coverage in case you’re hit by an uninsured/underinsured motorist (UM/UIM).
+This protects the insured person in an accident when the other driver does not have insurance or does not have enough insurance to pay out for damages.
 Many states now require UM/UIM as part of a minimum policy.

-- Collision Insurance: This insurance will cover the costs of your entire vehicle after a collision with other vehicles, trees, and traffic signals; and it does not matter who was to blame.
-There is typically a deductible that must be paid by the insured, but otherwise, the entire value of the vehicle at time of collision is covered.
+- Collision insurance: This insurance will cover the costs of your entire vehicle after a collision with other vehicles, trees and traffic signals, and it does not matter who was to blame.
+There is typically a deductible that must be paid by the insured, but otherwise, the entire value of the vehicle at the time of collision is covered.
 Anything other than a collision that damages the vehicle, however, is not covered by this type of policy.

-- Comprehensive Insurance: For complete coverage of a vehicle, comprehensive insurance is usually the best solution, and also the most expensive.
+- Comprehensive insurance: For complete coverage of a vehicle, comprehensive insurance is usually the best – and also the most expensive – solution.
 With this coverage, insurance will cover the entire cost of the car due to any type of damage that is not a collision.
-This includes weather, fire, theft, and more.
+This includes weather, fire, theft and more.
 A deductible will still need to be paid, but if someone threw rocks at your car, this is the policy that will cover it, if you know where to look.

 Proving fault and gaining full compensation for your losses from the insurance company is not an easy process.
 Don’t do it without the help of an experienced attorney who can represent you in all aspects of your claim.